Bring the Outdoors In: Capturing the Spirit of National Parks with Landscape Painting

 Why Nature Scenes Are Perfect for Beginners

-Bring the Wilderness Home: Choose Your Vibe
+Bring the Wilderness Home: Choose Your Palette

 1. The Alpine Majesty Palette

-The Vibe: Cool, crisp, and serene.
+Character: Cool, crisp, and serene.
 Think towering granite peaks, reflective alpine lakes, and pine forests.

 2. The Desert Warmth Palette

-The Vibe: Grounded, warm, and vast.
+Character: Grounded, warm, and vast.
 Think deep canyons, sandstone arches, and dramatic sunsets.

 3. The Forest Canopy Palette

-The Vibe: Lush, vibrant, and full of life.
+Character: Lush, vibrant, and full of life.
 Think dense woodlands, misty streams, and changing seasons.

 Conclusion: Your Window to the Wild